MeyerSoundLaboratoriesInc/occt/dox/user_guides/boolean_operations/boolean_operations.md

 In the first case Edge *Ei* and Face *Fj* have one or several common parts in terms of tolerance.

-@figure{/user_guides/boolean_operations/images/operations_image007.svg, "Edge/face interference: common parts"}
+@figure{/user_guides/boolean_operations/images/operations_image007.svg,"Edge/face interference: common parts",420}

 The result is a parametric range <i>[t<sub>i1</sub>, t<sub>i2</sub>]</i> for the 3D curve *Ci* of the edge *Ei*.

 In the second case Edge *Ei* and Face *Fj* have one or several common points in terms of tolerance.

-@figure{/user_guides/boolean_operations/images/operations_image008.svg,  "Edge/face interference: common points"}
+@figure{/user_guides/boolean_operations/images/operations_image008.svg,"Edge/face interference: common points",420}

 The result is a new vertex *Vn* with 3D point *Pn* and tolerance value *Tol(Vn)*.